This enumeration has a FlagsAttribute attribute that allows a bitwise combination of its member values.Namespace: System.Globalization

 Cannot be used with or .

-The DateTime.TryParse method can use any of values.
+The ParseExact and TryParseExact methods can use any of the values.
 However, if none of the Allow* values is selected, the input string must have exactly the same white-space characters as the format string.

-If the input string does not contain any indication of the time zone, DateTime.Parse and DateTime.TryParse read the date and time based on the time zone setting for the operating system.
-To convert the date and time to the Universal Time or Greenwich Mean Time (GMT), the application should use the value.
+If the input string does not contain any indication of the time zone, parsing methods assume that the date and time represents the local time and either set the DateTime.Kind property to DateTimeKind.Local or set the DateTimeOffset.Offset property to the time zone offset of the local system.
+To convert this date and time to Coordinated Universal Time (UTC), use the value.
 The same effect can be achieved using ToUniversalTime.
-However, using the value with DateTime.Parse or DateTime.TryParse is more efficient.
+However, using the value is more efficient.